-During the fiscal year ended June 30, 2000 (the "2000 fiscal year"), the Board of Directors of the Company held a total of 14 meetings.
+During the fiscal year ended June 30, 2002 (the "2002 fiscal year"), the Board of Directors of the Company held a total of 13 meetings.
 In addition, certain directors attended meetings of standing committees.
-Except for Mr. Goguen, all directors attended at least 75% of the total number of meetings of the Board of Directors and the respective committees on which they serve.
+All incumbent directors attended at least 75% of the total number of meetings of the Board of Directors and the respective committees on which they serve.

 The Board of Directors of the Company maintains three standing committees: an Audit Committee, a Personnel and Compensation Committee, and an Executive Committee.
+Members of these committees are elected annually at the Board of Directors' meeting following the annual meeting of shareholders.